Classes in Lua

 setmetatable(t, {

--- The first argument is the table that's indexed, and the second argument is the index,
+-- The first argument is the table that's indexed,

 -- i.e. the arguments map to `the_table[index]`.